-A simple and inclusive event that was born out of a humble idea, took the whole city in a fever, and became an annual contest eagerly anticipated by both its cheerful participants and their anxious spectators.
+A simple and inclusive event that was born out of a humble idea, took the whole city by storm, and became an annual contest eagerly anticipated by both its cheerful participants and their anxious spectators.
 The crowds completely taking the streets and avenues of central Nagoya are a thrilling and exhilarating vision.
-And when you feel hungry, indulge in the tasty Samurai Cuisine (Nagoya Meshi) that will be available in all corners of the event!

 “Zero Audience = All Participants” is the unique concept of this festival, meaning that everybody, participant or spectator, is welcome to join in the dancing.
 Groups of dancers, some with hundreds of members, take turns on the stage, following some few and simple rules, one of them requiring that all dancers hold “narukos” in their hands.
 The rest is pure fun and amazement, until the climax of the festival, called “So-Odori,” in which both participants and spectators dance joyfully together.
 In the 2010 edition, the “So-Odori” participation was so massive, it was registered in the Guinness World Records for most people dancing with “narukos” simultaneously, at the exact number of 9,481 dancers.